Tyrrrz/DiscordChatExporter/Readme.md

 # DiscordChatExporter

-Command line executable that can export [Discord](https://discordapp.com) channel chat logs to a pretty HTML file.
+DiscordChatExporter can be used to export message history from [Discord](https://discordapp.com) to an HTML file.
+It works for both direct message chats and guild chats, supports markdown, message grouping, and attachments, and has an option to choose between light and dark themes.

 ## Screenshots